-In addition to these more structured supports, traditional Peer Tutoring is readily available for most 100-200 level courses.
-Every year the Hub hires and trains over 50 Peer Tutors who go on to provide hundreds of hours of support to their classmates.
-Tutors that accumulate 25 hours of tutoring through the Hub and complete ten hours of targeted training may be certified as a CRLA Level 1 Tutor.
+Every year, the Hub hires and trains over 50 Peer Tutors who go on to provide hundreds of hours of support to their classmates.
+Tutors who accumulate 25 hours of tutoring through the Hub and complete ten hours of targeted training may be certified as a CRLA Level 1 Tutor.